1. Overview

 Back to table of contents

-Children’s social care (CSC) is the provision of social work, personal care, protection or social support services to children in need or at risk.
-CSC includes, in its output measures, looked-after children, children in need, Sure Start schemes, adoption and child protection activities.
+Children's social care (CSC) covers a range of services including the provision of social work, personal care, protection or social support services to children in need or at risk.
+CSC output includes activities such as safeguarding, non-secure accommodation, secure accommodation, adoptions and care leavers.

 Quantity output